qwriter/dwave-networkx/docs/reference/generators.rst

 Graph Generators
 ****************

-Generators for graphs, such as the graphs (topologies) of D-Wave QPUs.
+Generators for graphs, such as the :term:`graph`s (also known as "topologies") of D-Wave QPUs.

 .. currentmodule:: dwave_networkx